productml/blurr/README.md

 Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

-## Blurr vs. stream processors
+## Blurr vs. stream/batch processors

 The DTC is a __data transform definition__ for structured data.
+The DTC encapsulates the *business logic* of data transforms and Blurr orchestrates the *execution* of data transforms.

-Blurr is processor-agnostic, so DTCs can be run by stream processors such as Spark.
+Blurr is processor-agnostic, so DTCs can be run by event processors such as Spark.

 1. Blurr is to Spark as [Hibernate](http://hibernate.org/) is to databases
 2. Blurr can be used on Spark in the same way as SparkSQL
 3. Blurr is WORAIS (Write Once, Run on Any Infrastructure Stack)

-Because real world infrastructure is extremely diverse, Blurr is designed to run on virtually any infrastructure stack.
+Because real world infrastructure is extremely diverse, Blurr is designed to run on virtually any infrastructure stack that runs Python 3.6+.

 [Give us feedback on the metaphors](https://docs.google.com/forms/d/e/1FAIpQLSf5wqW7M4IibJU-NYDEZ-rx0TvJYMkTiV_hehZgKV6a6HvXaA/viewform) and help improve Blurr!